 The Green Service

 The Green Medicine Service provides a unique opportunity for residents.
-It is comprised of 2 upper-level residents that work directly under one of our Hospitalist attendings.
+It is comprised of two upper-level residents that work directly under one of our Hospitalist attendings.
 Each resident on service is offered autonomy in caring for their patients.
 There are no interns on service.
 Green Medicine is designed to provide upper-level residents an experience in learning self-sufficient, efficient, and cost-effective inpatient management.

 The Sub-Specialty Teams at Shands:

-In addition to the general medicine services, Shands has 3 sub-specialty services: Cardiology, Hematology/Oncology, and GI-Liver.
+In addition to the general medicine services, Shands has three sub-specialty services: Cardiology, Hematology/Oncology, and GI-Liver.
 Each service allows the residents to interact and learn from world-renowned experts in each sub-specialty field.
 The Cardiology and GI-Liver sub-specialty service has one upper-level resident, and two-three interns.
 Due to the focused nature of care and emphasis on specialized teaching, the team caps are lower with a cap of 18 on Cardiology and 16 on GI-Liver.
-The Hematology/Oncology sub-specialty service has a fellow, one upper level resident and 2 interns.
+The Hematology/Oncology sub-specialty service has a fellow, one upper level resident and two interns.
 The team cap for Hematology/Oncology is 20 patients.
 There is NO overnight call.
 These teams are required to follow the same hours and days off requirements as our General Medicine Inpatient Services.